SW

 Psychopathology

-This course presents information concerning criteria used in assessing mental disorders from infancy through older adulthood.
-It also provides information about the prevalence and etiology of psychiatric disorders.
-The impact of mental disorders on clients, their families, and communities is discussed; and students are provided with a brief overview of intervention including the use of psychopharmacology.
-The course also provides students tools by which they learn to recognize the risk of error within the assessment process, and learn to recognize the potential for bias that can result when assessment tools are inaccurately applied across cultural, ethnic, racial, and other groups.
+This course presents information concerning criteria used in assessing mental disorders along developmental and life span trajectories (from infancy to older adulthood).
+It provides information about the prevalence and etiology of psychiatric disorders, and the impact of mental disorders on clients, their families, and communities.
+The course provides students tools by which they learn to recognize the risk of error within the assessment process, and learn to recognize the potential for bias that result when assessment tools are inaccurately applied across cultural, ethnic, racial, and other groups.

 Prerequisite(s): PY 101 or PY 105 with a grade of a C- or better.